• Home

 • The natural environment may be polluted (air, water, visual etc.)

-Why tourism planning & development is important
+Why tourism planning (cultural & environmental preservation) is important

 Tourism planning really can make or break a destination.
 If done well, it can ensure: